peanutsguy/home-generative-agent-azure/README.md

 The ```__start__``` and ```__end__``` nodes inform the graph where to start and stop.
 The ```agent``` node runs the primary LLM, and if it decides to use a tool, the ```action``` node runs the tool and then returns control to the ```agent```.
 The ```summarize_and_trim``` node processes the LLM's context to manage growth while maintaining accuracy if ```agent``` has no tool to call and the number of messages meets the below-mentioned conditions.

 ### LLM Context Management
-You need to carefully manage the context length of LLMs to balance cost, accuracy, and latency and avoid triggering rate limits such as OpenAI's Tokens per Minute restriction.
+You need to carefully manage the context length of LLMs to balance cost, accuracy, and latency and avoid triggering rate limits such as Azure OpenAI's Tokens per Minute restriction.
 The system controls the context length of the primary model in two ways: it trims the messages in the context if they exceed a max parameter, and the context is summarized once the number of messages exceeds another parameter.
 These parameters are configurable in `const.py`; their description is below.

 Parameter | Description | Default
 -- | -- | -- |